 The actual cumulative totals deviate over or under 10% for most budget categories.
 Specifically, for Personnel, costs deviate outside of the 10% proposed budget because we have been fortunate to have several excellent volunteers return each survey year, which has reduced overall personnel costs.
 Travel and Contractual deviates > than 10% of the proposed budget because we have been unable to locate vendors willing to contract with the FWS for housing resulting in payment for housing using government credit cards (and thus treated as 'travel') rather than contractual agreements.
 Additionally, we have not been able to find an adequate charter vessel that can accommodate our fuel needs which has also reduced our Contractual obligations and increased our 'travel' costs.
-Equipment deviated >10% of the proposed budget.
+Equipment deviated >10% of the proposed budget owing to greater than expected maintenance and repair of our survey fleet.
+Commodities are within 10% of the proposed budget.
 Overall, despite these deviations, we will be at or under the Total Proposed amount for this project.